<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 You’ve likely heard of building a college list that includes "likely" (or "safety") schools, "level" schools, and "reach" schools.

-This can be a helpful way to organize colleges on your list based on how our academic credentials match up with those of the average student at that college; however, don't get too caught up in the labels!
+This can be a helpful way to organize college lists based on how our academic credentials match those of the average student at that college; however, don't get too caught up in the labels!

-Try to build your list by starting with schools within your academic reach and ending with any remaining reach schools; you should allow yourself a dream school or two, but it’s best to build your list around level schools that will value all the incredible qualities you have to offer.
+Try to build your list by starting with schools within your academic reach and ending with any remaining reach schools; you should allow yourself a dream school or two, but it’s best to build your list around level schools that will value all your incredible qualities.

 6. A College List of 8-10 is Enough